 - In the Philippines, Uganda and Mozambique, attempts were made to access D2B financing from Invest International.
 This has been successful only in Mozambique.
 It is not fully clear why this was not successful, as lessons learnt are not well-documented.
 In future designs (of projects and programmes), seeking a more strategic alliance from the onset (with IFIs) could help.
 Besides, an output is a proposal that meets the D2B/Drive criteria of Invest International.
 It should be noted that the D2B instrument is a government-to-government arrangement in which VEI can only be a broker.
-Vice-versa, it would help if D2B/Drive were stimulated or expected to successfully complete or approve an x-number of proposals under WaterWorX/Blue Deal. - RVO commissioned a consultant to explore the possibilities of attracting angel/impact investors for FDW projects.
-One of the challenges with WOP initiatives was to isolate revenue streams within utilities.
+Vice-versa, it would help if D2B/Drive were stimulated or expected to successfully complete or approve an x-number of proposals under WaterWorX/Blue Deal. - One of the challenges with WOP initiatives was to isolate revenue streams within utilities.
 This limited the establishment of special purpose vehicles (SPVs), which angel investors/impact investments require.
 Opportunities remain here if public authorities cooperate in aligning private sector investments/aspirations. - One of the outputs of the FDW16012PH (Philippines) project was a master plan and utility investment plan based on a Decision Support Tool (DST)/Management Information System (MIS).
 The specific objective is to secure additional financing after the project period.
 How effective this was and whether this realised the stated objective still needs to be evaluated.